nuree-cit/linux-assignment1/README.md

 doctl account get
 ```

-If successful, you will see the output like:
+Then you will see the result like:
 ```bash
 Email              Droplet Limit    Email Verified    UUID              Status sammy@example.org  10               true              3a56c5e109737c    active